What are coronaviruses?

 - Do not travel if you are sick.

-Note that some locations have implemented screening, and travellers may face quarantine and testing.
+Face masks can help reduce the risk of infection and also reduces the risk of infected people spreading the virus.
 If your location has guidelines for the public, please follow them.

 Environmental measures aim at reducing transmission of infection and include the routine cleaning of frequently used surfaces and objects; minimising shared objects; and good ventilation.
 Frequently touched surfaces and objects should be washed with water and detergent, followed by a dilute household bleach solution.
 These objects /surfaces may include desks, phones, keyboards, doorknobs and toilets.
 Laundry should be washed according to detergent manufacturer’s instructions at the warmest specified temperature.
 Shared objects should be kept to a minimum including such things as drinking glasses, eating utensils, towels and linen.
 Good air ventilation is important in rooms where people gather regularly.